Bayern Munich's 10 most expensive transfers of all time

 In his time at the club Martinez picked up no less than 16 major titles with Bayern and countless others.
 There’s no question that he was worth a previous club record of £36m back in 2012.

 4. Corentin Tolisso - £37.4m (from Lyon, 2017)

 The player that broke Martinez’s record signing was none other than Corentin Tolisso, who made the move to Bayern as the most expensive sale in Lyon’s history until Alexandre Lacazette broke that record a month later by moving to Arsenal.

-However, unlike Martinez, Tolisso’s time at Bayern has been a little less clear cut.
-While few could doubt that the France international is an exceptional midfielder when fit, the problem is that Bayern have rarely seen the player in that state.
+However, unlike Martinez, Tolisso’s time at Bayern has been a little less clearcut.
+While few could doubt that the France international is an exceptional midfielder when fit, the problem is that Bayern rarely saw the player in that state.

 3. Dayot Upamecano - £38.3m (from RB Leipzig, 2021)

 After winning the 2020/21 Bundesliga the champions acted quickly to prepare for the defence of their title by plucking another star player away from one of their domestic rivals.

 In this case, they triggered the €42.5 million release clause of RB Leipzig defender Dayot Upamecano, who became one of the most sought-after young players in Europe following his displays in Germany.
 The young Frenchman is already an integral part of Bayern's starting lineup.

 2. Leroy Sane - £40.5m (from Manchester City, 2020)

 In the summer of 2019 Leroy Sane was strongly linked with a move to Bayern Munich, with the German giants eager to bring in reinforcements following the departure of Franck Ribery and the retirements of Arjen Robben.